baverman/snaked/doc/intro.rst

 * Tabs!
 I'm using awesome tiling wm, so Scribes lacking of tabs is not a problem for me.
 But many users complain about it.

 * Speed.
-All development will be maid on Atom Netbook.
+All development will be made on Atom Netbook.
 Scribes is too slow on this hardware.

 * Memory footprint.
 Scribes internals is too complicated to trace all object